Blood Knot

 He glanced out at the steadily brightening day.
 “No, thank you.”
 He brought his gaze back to her.
 His eyes seemed luminous and she wondered if it was just a trick of the light.
 “But you already knew I would refuse, didn’t you?
 A fact that Sebastian has chosen to impart, then.”

 “Nope.”
 She crossed her arms.
 “But I’ve done a lot of thinking lately, digging through past events.
 Sebastian avoided direct sunlight when he could.
 He could walk around in sunlight and didn’t explode or go up in flame, but he wasn’t happy about it.”
 Annoyance touched her.
 Why was she spilling her guts to this person, anyway?
 “You know Sebastian.
-You know him well enough to know his…” She hesitated.
+You know him well enough to know his….”
+She hesitated.
 She could barely find an appropriate word for the precise relationship between them.
 “You know Sebastian well enough to know Sebastian might have revealed his true nature to me.
 I can think of very few people in Sebastian’s life he might give that information to.
-And only one of them is a vampire.”
+Only one of them is a vampire.”

 The man stood watching her, his expression unmoving.
 He wasn’t going to help her by offering any confirmation, or speaking the uncomfortable truth for her.